cryptoeconomicslab/ovm-plasma-chamber-spec/getting-started/try-plasma-chamber-in-local.md

 Quick start of [framework name] in your laptop.
 You can create an secure and scalable Plasma application by reading this document.
+This quick start using Typescript SDK, you need the latest Node.js version.

 ## Setup aggregator